IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 2. Change the corresponding column only

-This is exactly what [Portfolio](/api/portfolio/base/#vectorbtpro.portfolio.base.Portfolio) requires as input - order records with a couple of other arrays can be used to reconstruct the simulation state including the cash balance and position size at each time step.
+This is exactly what [Portfolio](/api/portfolio/base/#vectorbtpro.portfolio.base.Portfolio) requires as input: order records with a couple of other arrays can be used to reconstruct the simulation state, including the cash balance and the position size at each time step.
 We're slowly progressing towards post-analysis :slightly_smiling_face:

 ### Flexible indexing

-The issue of bringing all arrays to the same shape as we did above is that it unnecessarily takes memory: even though the only array that has different data in each column is `target_pct`, we have almost tripled memory consumption by having to expand other arrays like `close`.
+The issue of bringing all arrays to the same shape as we did above is that it unnecessarily consumes memory: even though the only array that has different data in each column is `target_pct`, we have almost tripled memory consumption by having to expand other arrays like `close`.
 Imagine how expensive would it be having to align dozens of such array-like arguments :face_exhaling:

-Flexible indexing allows us to overcome the alignment step and to access each element of an array solely based on its shape.
+Flexible indexing allows us to overcome this alignment step and to access each element of an array solely based on its shape.
 For example, there is no need to tile `close` three times if each row stays the same for each column - we can simply return the same row element irrespective of the column being queried.
 The same goes for a one-dimensional array with elements per column - return the same column